 Materials needed to create your own Nativity Shadow Puppet Show

-Download of Nativity Shadow Puppets Set
+Download of Nativity Shadow Puppets Set from our Rainy Day Mum shop.

 Scissors or craft knife